krkowal/AirflowProject/README.md

 `docker compose up airflow-init`

 3. Set up venv -> add python interpreter -> new venv

+4. Use requirements.txt to install all packages:

+- `pip install -r requirements.txt`

+Or follow steps 5 and 6

-4. Install airflow package
+5. Install airflow package

 - pycharm: python packages -> search apache-airflow -> install
 - or `pip install apache-airflow`

-4. Install apache-airflow-providers-postgres package using pip or pycharm packages
+6. Install apache-airflow-providers-postgres package using pip or pycharm packages

 - <span style="color:red">If it does not show up - restart IDE</span>.